Our framework details the Key Areas that we consider crucial to building and sustaining a whole-school reading culture.

 The Key Areas are mapped against (this will open in a new window)How Good is Our School?
 4. Under each of the Key Areas we detail the actions necessary to become a Reading School at each level, Core Silver and Gold.

 To be accredited as a Reading School, a school must provide evidence of how they have achieved the standard described under each of the Key Areas.

 Core accreditation comprises the foundational work key to building a reading culture in school and focuses on reading routines and the school environment

-Silver accreditation is based around schools providing additional opportunities to broaden their learners’ experiences, such as engaging with authors, visiting libraries, and bringing in other outside expertise.
+Silver accreditation builds on the foundational work of Core level through schools providing additional opportunities to broaden their learners’ experiences, such as engaging with authors, visiting libraries, and bringing in other outside expertise.

-Gold accreditation involves schools sharing the enthusiasm and expertise they have developed as a Reading School with their communities through, for example, working with other schools in their cluster, intergenerational projects in their communities, and partnerships with local businesses.
+Gold accreditation builds on both the foundational Core level and Silver level through schools sharing the enthusiasm and expertise they have developed as a Reading School with their communities through, for example, working with other schools in their cluster, intergenerational projects in their communities, and partnerships with local businesses.